Supreme Court to consider clash of Idaho abortion ban with federal law for emergency care

 Zite, who practices at the University of Tennessee Medical Center, is the only complex family OB-GYN in east Tennessee.
 Like Idaho, the state prohibits abortions at all stages of pregnancy, but has exceptions for molar pregnancies and ectopic pregnancies.
 The law also allows doctors to use their "reasonable medical judgment" to end a pregnancy to prevent the death of the mother or serious risk of "substantial and irreversible" harm to the pregnant woman.

 But Zite said the exception still puts doctors at risk.
-If Idaho prevails, states could enact more stringent abortion bans that allow for pregnancies to be terminated only to prevent the death of the mother, leading to a patchwork of emergency care.
+If Idaho prevails and states enact more stringent abortion bans that allow for pregnancies to be terminated only to prevent the death of the mother, it could lead to a patchwork of emergency care.

 "We have always worried about medical malpractice," she said.
 "We've never had to worry about committing a felony taking care of patients."